Fellow-Consulting-AG/docapp-docs/docs/en/example/outlook-import.md

 **1.** The `Download Attachments` node downloads the attachments from the emails in a temporary directory as a binary file<br>
    ![](/_images/workflows/workflows/WF-outlook-import-download-attachment.png)<br>

-**11.** The `Upload Document` node uploads the saved attachments to Docbits (DOC²).
+**11.** The `Upload Document` node uploads the saved attachments to DocBits (DOC²).
 You just have to specify what inbox, in this case 101_Polydocs and to what sub-organization it is supposed to be uploaded.<br>

 ![](/_images/workflows/workflows/WF-outlook-import-Doc-Upload.png)<br>

 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }
-**12.** Add the classification rules in Docbits (DOC²) so that the upload node knows where to upload the documents.
+**12.** Add the classification rules in DocBits (DOC²) so that the upload node knows where to upload the documents.

 You can find this in the `Settings` under the menu item **Classification and Extraction** in the subitem `Document Processing`.